-We have audited the financial statements of the Cambridge University Press Contributory Pension Fund for the year ended 31 December 2023 which comprise the Fund Account, the Statement of Net Assets and the related notes to the financial statements, including significant accounting policies.
+We have audited the financial statements of the Cambridge University Press Contributory Pension Fund for the period ended 31 July 2024 which comprise the Fund Account, the Statement of Net Assets and the related notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).